Skip to content

 The current UK food system is responsible for at least 20% of UK greenhouse gas emissions.

-We are causing irreparable harm to our soil and water.
+We are causing irreparable harm to our soil, biodiversity and water courses.

 About Us 1